jFompe/robotica/README.md

 # ROS2 with Docker

-Coppelia and Rviz docker image definitions with GUI support.
+Coppelia and Rviz docker images with GUI support.

 ## Building and running